Skip to content

 This threshold is "reached" if the battery voltage value is smaller than this threshold value.

-See Full Solar-Passthrough documentation.
+See the Full Solar-Passthrough documentation.

 When starting Full Solar-Passthrough, the battery stops charging as all solar power is used by the inverter to produce AC power.
-This causes the battery voltage to drop (slightly).
+This causes the battery voltage to drop slightly.
 Due to fluctuations in the solar power output, the battery might be slightly discharged in Full Solar-Passthrough mode, causing the battery voltage to drop further.
 For that reason, this threshold shall be configured to a slightly smaller value than the Full Solar-Passthrough start threshold, such that Full Solar-Passthrough is not started and stopped repeatedly.

 Load correction factor